Towards Healthcare

 By therapy, the neurology segment is estimated to grow at the fastest rate in the market during the forecast period.
 Neurological disorders, many of which are rare and genetically driven, have limited treatment options, creating a strong demand for specialized orphan drugs.
 Moreover, as the understanding of the genetic and molecular causes of neurological disorders improves, drug development becomes more focused and effective, accelerating the introduction of new therapies.
 Additionally, increasing investment and research in the neurology field, along with a growing awareness of rare neurological conditions, further contribute to the rapid growth of this segment in the orphan drug market.

-By distribution, the hospital pharmacies segment was dominant in the orphan drug market in 2024.
+By distribution, the hospital pharmacies segment was dominant in the market by 50% in 2025.
 Orphan drugs are typically administered in hospital settings where healthcare professionals can closely monitor patient responses and manage potential side effects.
 Hospital pharmacies also provide the infrastructure and expertise needed for preparing and dispensing these high-cost, specialized treatments.
 Additionally, many orphan drugs, especially biologics, need to be stored and handled under strict conditions, further driving their distribution through hospital pharmacies, which are equipped to manage these requirements.

 The Online Pharmacies Segment: Significant CAGR